Blaw-Knox tower: List of Blaw-Knox towers

-Three other Blaw Knox towers of unknown heights also used to exist but have since been removed for the following stations; WABC in Wayne, N.J., WCAU's in Newtown Square, Pennsylvania and WHO in Des Moines, Iowa.
+Three other Blaw-Knox towers of unknown heights also used to exist but have since been removed for the following stations: WABC in Wayne, N.J.; WCAU in Newtown Square, Pennsylvania; and WHO in Des Moines, Iowa.

 Blaw-Knox also constructed a 469-foot (143 m) tall tower in 1948 for WKQI (then known as WLDM) located on Ten Mile Road in the Detroit suburb of Oak Park, Michigan.
 However, unlike its namesake diamond cantilever form, this structure was built as a conventional four-sided self-supporting lattice tower.